abhishek7kalra/Eye-Tracking/README.md

 # Eye-Tracking
-Eye tracking mechanism using webcam and opencv in python
+Eye tracking mechanism using Image processing.
+Opencv library wan used in python.
+Webcam of laptop was used for input.